SquashTM Main Configuration

 Security

-Parameter | Description | Default | Notes |
+| Parameter | Description | Default | Notes |

 squash.security.basic.token-charset |

-Defines the encoding for basic auth-secured endpoints | - | since Squash TM 1.16.1 For example: UTF-8 , ISO-8859-1 … |
+Defines the encoding for basic auth-secured endpoints | - | since Squash TM 1.16.1 For example: UTF-8, ISO-8859-1… |

 squash.crypto.secret |

 Defines the encryption key for credentials of third party tools | - | since Squash TM 1.17.0 Logins and passwords entered for connection to third party tools are encrypted in database by using that encryption key.
 The application is delivered with a default encryption key, this one must immediately be changed.
-Changing this key later will make previously stored credentials unusable. |
+Should be at minimum 12 characters long, but preferably 16+ characters for strong security.
+Space and tab are not allowed.
+For example: jN9$mK5vP#xR2hL8nQ4&Changing this key later will make previously stored credentials unusable. |

 squash.rest-api.disallow-basic-authentication |

-Disallows basic authentication for REST API | false |
+Disallows basic authentication for REST API | true |

 since Squash TM 7.1.0 |